 Additional instructions could cover:

 Where your entity has mandated the use of an internal panel, officials must use it (include link to your entity’s mandated panel arrangements).

+Consider whether there is an existing non-mandatory arrangement available that you can use for the procurement (such as a panel).

 Instructions – delegates entering into, varying or administering an arrangement